reiryuki/Dolby-Atmos-UI-Only-Magisk-Module/README.md

 - The MIT license specified here is for the Magisk Module, not for Dolby apps and blobs.

 ## Descriptions
-- Dolby Atmos equalizer user interface only for any ROM that has Dolby Atmos in-built service.
+- Dolby Atmos equalizer user interface only for any ROM that has in-built Dolby Audio Processing service.

 ## Screenshots
 - https://t.me/androidryukimodsdiscussions/66074